Skip to content

 Arjen offers fixed pricing for audit packages, one for “smaller sites” and one for “bigger sites” (he evaluates either one page template or five page templates accordingly).
 He also offers “Dev Team Support” which is probably paid by the hour.
 I applaud his transparency in pricing and what’s included.
 He’s located in the Netherlands and charges are in Euros.

 Erwin Hofman also ranks well for this service (and is also in The Netherlands).
-I like how he breaks his services into three kinds: Quick scan or consult ($450-1190), an actual PageSpeed audit (from $2380), and PageSpeed training for your team (from $1980).
-He seems perfectly well qualified to do this work.
+I like how he breaks his services into three kinds: Quick scan or consult (€450-1190), an actual PageSpeed audit (from €2380), and PageSpeed training for your team (from €1980).
+He is well-qualified to do this work.

 All three of these consultants have one thing in common — they have a system to help you get your Core Web Vitals up to speed, and presumably a knowable up front cost of what they’ll do.